rll307/DataAppliedLinguistics1/Module_2/01_Gutenberg.md

 A couple of things about the command above:

 -   The pipe "**%\>%**" allows me to use the same variable (M.0) and pass it throw the next command.
-It help us to save some code.
+It helps us to save some code.
 It is loaded with the *tidy* package.

 -   I have a nested set of commands: